qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 .. note:: The Z-ordering behavior can be overridden by the :ref:`Layer Order <layer_order>` panel.

 Depending on the item selected in the panel, a right-click shows a dedicated set of options presented below.
+Some of these entries are not available when multiple selections are made (e.g. Edit, Rename).

 .. table updated with https://tableconvert.com/excel-to-restructuredtext
 .. table:: Contextual menus from :guilabel:`Layers` panel items